d-morrison/IntroStatActivities/_book/07-L05-inference-1cat_simulation-wrap-up.md

 c) How many intervals out of 100 contain $\pi$, the null value of 0.25? *Hint*:  This is given to the left of the graph of green and red intervals.
 \vspace{0.5in}

-14. Click on 'sample' nine more times.
+15. Click on 'sample' nine more times.
 Write down the 'Running Total' for the proportion of intervals that contain $\pi$.

 \vspace{0.5in}

-15. Interpret the level of confidence.  *Hint*: What proportion of samples would we expect to give a confidence interval that contains the parameter of interest?
+16. Interpret the level of confidence.  *Hint*: What proportion of samples would we expect to give a confidence interval that contains the parameter of interest?

+\vspace{0.8in}

+17. Write a paragraph summarizing the results of the study as if writing a press release.
+Be sure to describe:

+* Summary statistic and interpretation

+* P-value and interpretation

+* Confidence interval and interpretation

+* Conclusion (written to answer the research question)

+* Scope of inference

 \newpage